ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ![pictures](pictures/Managed_Warehouses_workers_03_06.png)

 You can find information about every worker in a table that includes the following details:

-- **Warehouse** - Indicates the specific warehouse where the worker is employed.
-This helps identify the worker's location and assignment within the company's network.

 - **Name** - The worker's full name, which can be recorded in multiple languages.
 This ensures proper identification and communication within diverse teams.